drstonebraker/plaidchat/README.md

 # README

 [Plaidchat](https://plaidchat.herokuapp.com) is portfolio project aiming to clone the core features and design of [slack](https://slack.com/), a browser-based team chat platform.
+It's service enables any group of people to create a private chat application (called a team) with various chat rooms (called channels) -- usually organized by topic.
+Members of a team can communicate with each other remotely over the internet by using the live messaging service made available by slack (and plaidchat).

 ## Features